Master of Science (MS) in Psychology Degree Program

 California Southern University is a member of the American InterContinental University System.
 The System is accredited by the Higher Learning Commission (hlcommission.org), an institutional accreditation agency recognized by the U.S. Department of Education.

-The Master of Science (MS), with Advanced Addiction Studies Concentration provides 360 hours of Substance Use Disorder (SUD) specific education required for the Licensed Advanced Alcohol Drug Counselor (LAADC).
-This program with AAS concentration is approved by the California Consortium of Addiction Programs and Professionals (CCAPP) and the Association for Addiction Professionals (NAADAC).
-For more information on how to become California and/or nationally certified/licensed, contact www.ccapp.us and/or www.naadac.org directly.
-A minimum grade of “B” is required in all courses.
+The Certificate in Advanced Addiction Studies provides 270 hours of Substance Use Disorder (SUD) specific education.
+Optional practicum course experience may be required for some levels of certification.
+This program is approved by the California Consortium of Addiction Programs and Professionals (CCAPP) and the Association for Addiction Professionals (NAADAC).
+For more information on how to become California and/or nationally certified/licensed, contact ccapp.us and/or www.naadac.org directly.
+A minimum grade of “B” is required in all courses to earn the graduate Certificate in Advanced Addiction Studies.

 Please visit the Accreditation & Licensure page to learn more.

 CalSouthern cannot guarantee employment, salary, or career advancement.
-Not all programs are available to residents of all states.
+Not all programs are available to residents of all jurisdictions.
 CalSouthern does not accept applications from residents of Massachusetts, New York, and certain foreign countries.

 *All fields are required